awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-configure-processing-jobs.md

 ## Getting Started with a SageMaker Clarify Container<a name="clarify-processing-job-configure-container"></a>

 Amazon SageMaker provides prebuilt SageMaker Clarify container images that include the libraries and other dependencies needed to compute bias metrics and feature attributions for explainability\.
-This image has been enabled to run SageMaker [Process Data and Evaluate Models](processing-job.md) in your account\.
+This image has been enabled to run SageMaker [Process Data](processing-job.md) in your account\.

 The image URIs for the containers are in the following form: